pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 ----------

 The **info page** is the simplest type of page.
-It's used to display text snippets to user without recording any response.
+It's used to display text snippets to the user without recording any response.
 Here's an example:

 .. code-block:: python